MPS teacher on leave after tweet called Limbaugh's cancer "great." - Mash Viral

 A teacher from Milwaukee Public Schools was posted on Wednesday to tweet that he hopes that conservative talk show expert Rush Limbaugh will die a painful death from cancer.

-Travis Sarandos, who teaches English at Milwaukee High School of the Arts, has since deleted his Twitter account @travis_MKE, calling it “amazing” that Limbaugh is dying and that he “absolutely must suffer from cancer.”
+Travis Sarandos, who teaches English at Milwaukee High School of the Arts, has since deleted his Twitter account, @travis_MKE.

+In response to another tweet expressing hope that Limbaugh would recover and advocate affordable health care, Sarandos wrote: “Limbaugh must definitely suffer from cancer.
+It’s great that he dies, and hopefully it will be as quick as it is painful.”

 It caught a minor flare after conservative radio presenter Mark Belling had destroyed the tweet in his blog on Tuesday.

-MPS initially said in an email to the Sentinel Journal that it was aware of the tweet, but that Sarandos did not speak on behalf of the district or students or other staff at MPS.
+MPS initially said in an email to the Milwaukee Journal Sentinel that it was aware of the tweet, but that Sarandos did not speak on behalf of the district or students or other staff at MPS.
 Hours later, it confirmed that he was placed on leave pending an investigation.

 Limbaugh announced earlier this week that he has been diagnosed with stage 4 lung cancer.

-The announcement led to a huge response to social media – some of them expressed genuine thanks and support, Limbaugh; part of it expressed contempt and ridicule for his work.
+The announcement led to a huge response to social media – some of them expressed genuine thanks and support for Limbaugh, some expressed contempt and ridicule for his work.

 Rush Limbaugh is a national treasure that has been making a difference in America for 30 years.
 Rush, Karen and I will accompany millions of people in this country to pray for your rapid recovery.
 God bless you!